helm/helm-www/content/en/docs/howto/charts_tips_and_tricks.md

 [...]
 ```

-Each invocation of the template will generate a unique random string.
-This
+Each invocation of the template function will generate a unique random string.
-means that if it's necessary to sync the random strings used by multiple
+This means that if it's necessary to sync the random strings used by multiple
 resources, all relevant resources will need to be in the same template file.

 Both of these methods allow your Deployment to leverage the built in update